D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 Make sure you have installed the latest version of Python and have installed the following packages:

-- aiogram
+- aiogram,
-- requests
+- requests,
-- sqlite3
+- sqlite3.

 ## 🚀 Let's get started!

 We'll follow the order below:

-1. Work with SQlite database
+1. Work with SQlite database.
-2. Work with the public TON API (TON Center)
+2. Work with the public TON API (TON Center).
-3. Create a Telegram bot using Python + Aiogram
+3. Create a Telegram bot using Python + Aiogram.
 4. Profit!

 Let's create the following four files in our project directory: